East Carolina University: Health Sciences

 The Health Sciences campus prepares health care practitioners across a full range of professions, including nurses, dentists, physical therapists, speech therapists, physicians, and more.
 Many graduates of ECU health sciences remain in the underserved East Carolina region to provide care in the area.
-It is situated beside Vidant Medical Center (VMC).
-VMC was originally Pitt County Memorial Hospital.
+It is situated beside ECU Health Medical Center.
+ECU Health Medical Center was originally Pitt County Memorial Hospital and Vidant Medical Center (VMC).
 After becoming a private non-profit hospital, the renaming occurred.
-VMC, an 861–bed flagship Level I Trauma Center, serves as the academic medical center for The Brody School of Medicine.
-Vidant Health owns VMC, leases or owns six and manages one.
+ECU Health Medical Center, an 861–bed flagship Level I Trauma Center, serves as the academic medical center for The Brody School of Medicine.
+ECU Health owns ECU Health Medical Center, leases or owns six and manages one.
 The area is about 2 mi west of Main Campus on 206 acre with nearly 1300000 sqft of academic and research space in 62 buildings.
 Other buildings besides VMC include Brody Medicine Science Building, the East Carolina Heart Institute, Leo Jenkins Cancer Center, and the Allied Health building composed of the College of Nursing, Laupus Medical Library and College of Allied Health Sciences.
 The 117000 sqft Family Medicine Center opened in the fall of 2011.
 Ross Hall, which houses the School of Dental Medicine, is just under 200,000 square feet.